cw25/opencpu_service_ci_tutorial/README.md

 Many thanks to:

-* Kyle Umstatter, our Illuminate Ed Ops guru, for patiently answering a gajillion questions
+* Kyle Umstatter, my former Illuminate Education colleague and Ops guru, for patiently answering a gajillion questions
 * Jeroen Ooms, for saving me so much time/effort with his hard work on OpenCPU
 * The R community for their constant willingness to help
 * You, for reading this

 I'd love to hear your thoughts on this tutorial!
-You can find me on Twitter at [@iamchriswalker](https://twitter.com/iamchriswalker) or email me at [cwalker@illuminateed.com](mailto:cwalker@illuminateed.com)
+You can find me on Twitter at [@iamchriswalker](https://twitter.com/iamchriswalker) or email me at [cw25@mac.com](mailto:cw25@mac.com)